 Sometimes, the thrilling tumult of Delhi and the vibrant energy of Mumbai are what tempt visitors.
 And sometimes—January, say, when a soothing stay is in order—heading to India’s quietest corners is the ticket.
-For those travellers seeking calm, tranquillity, and privacy, we’ve handpicked six of the most peaceful retreats in India.
+For those travelers seeking calm, tranquillity, and privacy, we’ve handpicked six of the most peaceful retreats in India.
 From private cruises of the Ganges to intimate island retreats, India’s quiet side is worth getting to know.

 Go on a Private Ganges Cruise